 In week 3 we have just one rest day, the level 3 interval at the weekend goes up to 5 minutes and the level 2 intervals join together to make one 10 minute interval.

 As your walking pace speeds up, you’ll be covering more distance in the time, so this week we’re going to increase the distances a bit.
 The distance for the short walk is now 0.85 miles and the distance for the longer one is 2 miles.

 As you can see, this week the weekday walks pick up the pace a bit, with 5 minutes at level 2.
 At the weekend, we stick with 5 minutes at level 3, but the level 2 time is increased to 15 minutes in total.

 Week 5 schedule

 So, for week 5 we’re spending a bit more of the weekday walks at level 2 and in the weekend walks we’re taking another 5 minutes up to level 3.
 After the warm-up in the weekend walk, we go straight into level 3, which should get the heart rate up.
 Then there’s 5 minutes to allow the heart rate to recover a little before another 5 at level 3.
 Following this, it’s a gradual cool down through level 2 to level 1.

 Week 6 schedule

-For the final week of this program, we add 2 minutes at level 3 to the weekday walks.
+For the final week of this program, the weekday walks are split between normal and fast walking.
 At the weekend, the first level 3 interval goes up to 7 minutes, with an 8 minute recovery at level 2, before another 5 minutes at level 3.

 Other ideas to help you lose weight by walking: